LoyolaChicagoBooks/introcs-csharp/rst/project.rst

 next.
 This may different than what you imagined before the work on your first stage!
-Like the provided project, early stages do not need to be full featured, but make sure that you are building up to a version that you can win, and which includes interesting features.
-You should end with a game that has enough instructions provided for the user, so someone who knows *nothing* of your implementation process or intentions can play the game successfully.
+Like the provided project, early stages do not need to be full featured, but make sure that you are building up to a version with an aim, and which includes interesting features.
+You should end with a program that has enough instructions provided for the user, so someone who knows *nothing* of your implementation process or intentions can use the program successfully.
 Your implementation should also be documented, imagining that a new team of programmers is about to take over after your departure, looking to create yet another version.